Vladimir2706/todoapp/README.md

 ## 6.  get the list of tasks with duplicate names.
 Order alphabetically

-SELECT tasks.name AS name, COUNT(t2.name) AS t_count
+SELECT tasks.name AS name, COUNT(tasks.name)
 FROM tasks
-LEFT JOIN tasks AS t2 ON tasks.name = t2.name
-GROUP BY tasks.name HAVING COUNT(t2.name) > 1;
+GROUP BY tasks.name
+HAVING COUNT(tasks.name) > 1
+ORDER BY name ASC;

 ## 7.  get the list of tasks having several exact matches of both name and status, from the project ‘Garage’.
 Order by matches count

 SELECT tasks.name AS task_name, COUNT(tasks.name) AS task_count
 FROM tasks
-LEFT JOIN projects ON tasks.project_id = projects.id
+LEFT JOIN projects ON projects.id = tasks.project_id
-WHERE projects.name = 'Garage'
+WHERE projects.name LIKE '%Garage'
 GROUP BY tasks.name
+HAVING COUNT(tasks.name) > 1
 ORDER BY task_count;

 ## 8.  get the list of project names having more than 10 tasks in status ‘completed’.
 Order by project_id